alwinb/reurl/README.md

 Re-URL
 ======

-Relative (and absolute, too!)
-URL parser and manipulation library.
+Relative (and absolute) URL parser and manipulation library.

 (Some work still in progress.)